Tuition & Financing

 Statement: All financial aid applicants are encouraged to file federal income tax returns for applicant, parent and/or spouse as applicable, prior to completing their 2013 - 2014 FAFSA.
 This will allow students and prospective students to use the IRS Data Retrieval Process when completing the FAFSA.
 This tool will save you time and increase the accuracy of your FAFSA information.
 The IRS Data Retrieval tool is also the fastest and most secure solution for meeting verification requirements if applicable.

 CSU is approved to offer Military Tuition Assistance (TA) and Veterans Affairs (VA) benefits.
 Additional education funding is available to those approved for TA and eligible for MGIB-Active Duty benefits.
 In most cases, these benefits cover the entire cost of your program.
 You can complete seven undergraduate courses or six graduate courses annually without exceeding the Department of Defense (DoD) annual ceiling of $4,500.
 The CSU tuition rate for undergraduate and graduate courses is below the DoD semester hour cap of $250.

 All military men and women receive a waived application fee and those using Military Tuition Assistance also receive a waived library fee.
-Spouses or children of veterans will receive the application fee waiver and a ten percent tuition discount.
+Spouses or children of active duty or veterans will receive the application fee waiver and a 10 percent tuition discount.